Description:

 neuropathies or type 1 insulin-dependent diabetes mellitus.

-treatment other than thyroid hormone replacement (within the past 2 years) are not
+requiring systemic treatment other than thyroid hormone replacement (within the past 2

 - 11. Clinically significant (intracranial, gastrointestinal) bleeding within 2 weeks